 When you have Amazon prep your products, FBA Label Service may be applied to certain items and you will be charged a fee.
 Same with anything that requires an Amazon barcode.
 There have been issues with Amazon surprising people with hidden label fees, so keep your eyes peeled.

-Furthermore, using a third-party fulfillment centers offers a host of other benefits.
+Furthermore, using 3PL warehousing companies offers a host of other benefits.
 First, these outsourced fulfillment services enable multi-channel shipping through other online platforms.
 So, if you do business on your own website, or other marketplaces like e-bay and Etsy, it’s ok.

 Finally, using a third-party fulfilment house allows you to avoid Amazon’s dreaded long-term storage fee penalties.

-Surprisingly, Amazon doesn’t want you to overstay your welcome.
+Surprisingly, Amazon doesn’t want you to overstay your welcome using Amazon warehousing.
 The company will charge you a fee if you store at their warehouse for too long.
 It’s referred to as the “FBA long-term storage fee.”
-On the 15thof every month the company conducts a cleanup of their inventory.Inventory that has been in fulfillment centers for 181 to 365 days incur a long-term storage fee (LTSF) of $3.45 per cubic foot.
+On the 15thof every month the company conducts a cleanup of their inventory.Inventory that has been in fulfillment centers for 181 to 365 days incur a long-term storage fee (LTSF) of $3.45 per cubic foot for FBA inventory.

 Items that have been in US fulfillment centers for more than 365 days on the inventory cleanup date incur a long-term storage fee of $6.90 per cubic foot.
 And it goes up from there.
 This is what leads to long term storage avoidance.
 Nobody wants to work with Amazon if they can’t afford to store their stuff.